mojolicious/mojo.js/docs/Rendering.md

 The renderer can be easily extended to support additional template engine with plugins, but more about that later.

-### EJS
+### Templates

-The default template engine used by mojo.js is [ejs](https://www.npmjs.com/package/ejs).
+The default template engine used by mojo.js is [@mojojs/template](https://www.npmjs.com/package/@mojojs/template).
 It allows the embedding of JavaScript code right into actual content using a small set of special tags.
 Templates are compiled to `async` functions, so you can even use `await`.

 ```
 <% JavaScript code %>
-<%= JavaScript expression, replaced with HTML escaped result %>
+<%= JavaScript expression, replaced with XML escaped result %>
-<%- JavaScript expression, replaced with result %>
+<%== JavaScript expression, replaced with result %>
 <%# Comment, useful for debugging %>
 <%% Replaced with "<%", useful for generating templates %>
+% JavaScript code line, treated as "<% line %>"
+%= JavaScript expression line, treated as "<%= line %>"
+%== JavaScript expression line, treated as "<%== line %>"
+%# Comment line, useful for debugging
+%% Replaced with "%", useful for generating templates
 ```

 By default the characters `<`, `>`, `&`, `'` and `"` will be escaped in results from JavaScript expressions, to prevent